slavadubrov/notes/README.md

-# Shared Intelligence: ML Blog
+# Edge of Context: ML Blog

 A blog about Machine Learning tips, tricks, and experiences, built with MkDocs and hosted on GitHub Pages.